-How Soliris works
+How does Soliris work?

 Soliris in clinical trials

 Myasthenia Gravis News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
-This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
+This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.